 Table of Contents

 Increased section 179 deduction dollar limits.
-The maximum amount you can elect to deduct for most section 179 property you placed in service in 2013 is $500,000 ($535,000 for qualified enterprise zone property).
-This limit is reduced by the amount by which the cost of the property placed in service during the tax year exceeds $2,000,000.
-See Dollar Limits under How Much Can You Deduct in chapter 2.
+The maximum amount you can elect to deduct for most section 179 property you placed in service in tax years beginning in 2016 is $500,000 ($535,000 for qualified enterprise zone property).
+This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds $2,010,000.
+See Dollar Limits in chapter 2.

-Expiration of the 7-year recovery period for motor sports entertainment complexes.
-Qualified motor sports entertainment complex property placed in service after December 31, 2013, will not be treated as 7-year property under MACRS.
+Qualified motor sports entertainment complexes. .
+Qualified motor sports entertainment complex property placed in service after December 31, 2016, will not be treated as 7-year property under MACRS.
+See Which Property Class Applies Under GDS in chapter 4.

-Expiration of the accelerated depreciation for qualified Indian reservation property.
-The accelerated depreciation of property on an Indian Reservation will not apply to property placed in service after December 31, 2013.
+Accelerated depreciation for qualified Indian reservation property.
+The accelerated depreciation of property on an Indian reservation will not apply to property placed in service after December 31, 2016, or, if you make an irrevocable election out of all property in a class of property that is placed in service in a tax year beginning after December 31, 2015.
+See Indian Reservation Property in chapter 4.

 This publication explains how you can recover the cost of business or income-producing property through deductions for depreciation (for example, the special depreciation allowance and deductions under the Modified Accelerated Cost Recovery System (MACRS)).
 It also explains how you can elect to take a section 179 deduction, instead of depreciation deductions, for certain property, and the additional rules for listed property.